itsjohncs/superzippy/README.rst

 How it Works
 ------------

-It installs the Python package you specify into a ``virtualenv`` using ``pip`` (so anything you can tell ``pip`` to install can be given to ``superzippy``), then grabs the site-packages directoy out of the virtual environment and sticks it in a zip file along with some super bootstrapping code.
+It installs the Python package you specify into a ``virtualenv`` using ``pip`` (so anything you can tell ``pip`` to install can be given to ``superzippy``), then grabs the site-packages directory out of the virtual environment and sticks it in a zip file along with some super bootstrapping code.
 Then it just makes the zip file executable.

 Motivation
 ----------